 In recent years, Google has rolled out a whole host of new Google My Business features, so much so that you may well find you’ve missed one or two, and as such are no longer using your Google My Business profile as effectively as you might think.

-Short of performing a full Google My Business audit, there are many ways you can improve your listing – we’re sharing 10 here for you to get you started.
+Short of performing a full Google My Business audit, there are many ways you can improve your listing – we’re sharing 10 here to get you started.

 But before we show you how to optimize Google My Business profiles, let’s quickly touch on why you need to.

-Why an optimized Google My Business listing is crucial for every business
+Why Google My Business optimization is crucial for every business

 Simply put, every business needs a Google My Business listing.
 It offers a wealth of business information to Google and local consumers and offers a rich local search presence.
 The details you provide in your Google My Business profile are used in a number of different ways by the search engine, from populating the highly visible knowledge panel which appears to the right of the search results and filling out the local pack to populating Google Maps, providing voice search results and assisting with Google app search results.